You are here

-The NIH-funded Vascular Surgery Scientist Training Program at Northwestern University is a two-year mentored research training program designed for surgical residents (MD/DO) in general and vascular surgery and for PhD postdoctoral research fellows interested in vascular biology or vascular biomedical engineering careers.
-The goal is to provide a seamless multidisciplinary environment in which the trainee may interact with a diverse group of distinguished research faculty.
+The NIH-funded Vascular Surgery Scientist Training Program at Northwestern University is a two-year mentored research training program designed for surgical residents (MD/DO) in general, cardiac, and vascular surgery and for PhD postdoctoral research fellows interested in vascular biology or vascular biomedical engineering careers.
+Our goal is to provide a seamless multidisciplinary environment in which the trainee may interact with a diverse group of distinguished research faculty.
 The T32 mechanism provides a stipend, tuition, fees for coursework, travel funds, and health insurance.

 The key to this program is an individualized training plan developed by the mentor and trainee.
 The unique multidisciplinary environment provides trainees with opportunities to work with mentors from different disciplines.
 The goal of this program is to match the research interest of the trainee to mentors, coursework, seminars, meetings, and a research plan that will collectively provide the experience necessary to launch a successful career as a physician scientist.
 Trainees may select one of several tracks of study or a combination of tracks:

 - Vascular biology with a basic science or translational emphasis,

 - Biomedical devices in partnership with the Biomedical Engineering Department,